sindresorhus/awesome-scifi/readme.md

 #### [Ready Player One](https://www.goodreads.com/book/show/9969571-ready-player-one) (2011) *by [Ernest Cline](https://en.wikipedia.org/wiki/Ernest_Cline)* [4.3] <img src="https://i.imgur.com/iA6WScw.png" width="30px">

+This is easily in one of my top 5 favorite books I've ever read.
+It's SO fun to read, and every single person I've recommended it to has loved it.
+Even if you don't understand every single reference, it's still a great story to follow.
+It has an excellent amount of humor, adventure, and nostalgia.
+It also has one of the best endings I've ever read, which any reader knows is a hard thing to nail.
+Ernest Cline really hit it out of the park with this one.
+Highly recommend it. - [cassidoo](https://github.com/cassidoo)

 > It’s the year 2044, and the real world is an ugly place.

 > Like most of humanity, Wade Watts escapes his grim surroundings by spending his waking hours jacked into the OASIS, a sprawling virtual utopia that lets you be anything you want to be, a place where you can live and play and fall in love on any of ten thousand planets.